sferik/twitter-ruby/README.md

 ## What's new in version 3?

-### Dependencies

-The Active Support dependency has been removed!

 ### Methods

 The following methods now accept multiple users or ids as arguments and return